Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 \subsection{Wave driven by injecting current with a single electrode}

-We now turn to the more specific case where the flow is forced by injecting electric current at one or several localised electrodes embedded in the bottom wall, which is directly relevant to the experiments.
+We now turn to the more specific case where the flow is forced by injecting an electric current at one {electrode embedded in the bottom wall.
+This is a simplified representation of the experimental device presented in $\S$ \ref{sec:flowcube}, in which an array of four electrodes is used instead.
+To find the conditions for Alfvén waves to emerge and identify propagative and diffusive processes, the solution is sought both in the QSMHD and in the propagative low-$\Rm$ approximations. }

 We first consider a single electrode, located at the centre of a cylindrical container of non-dimensional radius $r_e$.
 In the actual experiment, the current is fully localised within the radius of the electrode (typically 0.5 mm) and drops abruptly outside it.
-Mathematically, this would impose a discontinuity in $j_w$.
-To circumvent the numerical issues that would ensue, we therefore model the current injected at a single electrode located at $r=0$ by a sharp enough Gaussian distribution, on the basis that the impact of this change on the flow is limited, at least in the QS limit \citep{baker_dimensionality_2015}:
+Mathematically, this would impose a discontinuity in $j^w$.
+To circumvent the numerical issues that would ensue, we therefore model the current injected at a single electrode located at $r=0$ by a sharp enough Gaussian distribution, on the basis that the impact of this change on the flow is limited, at least in the QSMHD limit \citep{baker_dimensionality_2015},

 {where $r_0 = \tilde{r}_0/h$ is the dimensionless radius of the electrode}.
 The polar frame of reference ($\boldsymbol e_r$,$\boldsymbol e_\theta$) is centred on the electrode.
-Assuming that the magnetic perturbation is axisymmetric ($\partial_\theta = 0$) and the azimuthal magnetic perturbation vanishes at $r=0$, the Biot-Savart law yields the inhomogeneous Dirichlet boundary condition for the magnetic perturbation (figure \ref{fig:sketch_model_1elec}):
+Assuming that the magnetic perturbation is axisymmetric ($\partial_\theta = 0$) and the azimuthal magnetic perturbation vanishes at $r=0$, the Biot\textendash Savart law yields the inhomogeneous Dirichlet boundary condition for the magnetic perturbation (figure \ref{fig:sketch_model_1elec}),

 In the general case, a similar condition $\boldsymbol u_\perp(r,z=0,t)=u^w_{\theta}(r,z=0,t)\boldsymbol e_\theta$ can be imposed on the velocity at the bottom wall to force the flow with a moving wall, as \cite{lundquist_1949} did experimentally.
-Here, for the purpose of modelling the experimental setup (see section \ref{sec:exp_approach}), both Hartmann walls are considered as fixed, impermeable, with no slip solid walls and the top wall is assumed electrically insulated:
+Here, for the purpose of modelling the experimental set-up (see $\S$ \ref{sec:exp_approach}), both Hartmann walls are considered as fixed, impermeable, with no slip solid walls and the top wall is assumed electrically insulated,